Prosecution Results

 Driving

-R v Vickers, 2024, Leicester Crown Court – prosecuted a committal for dangerous driving that ended in an accident after a police pursuit.
+R v Vickers, 2024, Leicester Crown Court – prosecuted at sentence an offence of dangerous driving that had ended in a collision after a police pursuit.
 As part of the sentencing, an application for a Deprivation Order in respect of the vehicle was granted.